Islam Khan I: Subahdar of Bengal

 Islam Khan was appointed the Subahdar of Bengal in 1608.
 His major task was to subdue the rebellious Rajas, Bara-Bhuiyans, Zamindars and Afghan chiefs.
 He arrived in Dhaka in mid-1610.

 He fought with Musa Khan, the leader of Bara-Bhuiyans and by the end of 1611 he was subdued.
 Islam Khan also defeated Raja Pratapaditya of Jessore, Raja Ramchandra Basu of the Chandradwip Kingdom during the Conquest of Bakla and Raja Ananta Manikya of Bhulua.
 Then he annexed the kingdoms of Koch Bihar, Koch Hajo and Kachhar.
 Thus he took total control over Bengal.
 He moved the capital of Bengal to Dhaka from Rajmahal.
 He renamed Dhaka to Jahangirnagar.

+Ma'asir ul umara states that he was a devout muslim, and fed 1000 poor everyday, and he supported 20000 persons related to his clan, the Shaikhzadas.

+Family

+Islam Khan had married the sister of the famous Abul Fazl, and had one son with her, Shaikh Hushang, who was given the title of Ikram Khan by Jahangir.
+Hushang, who was made the governor of Asir, was an oppressor, and Shah Jahan repeatedly moved him from different positions on account of his ineffective rule.
+At the end of his life he became an ascetic.
+Hushang was a married to a daughter of Sher Khan Tonvar of Khandesh, and died in 1629.
+Islam Khan had another known son- Shaikh Muazzam, who had been made the Faujdar of Fatehpur by Jahangir.
+During Shah Jahan's succession struggle he supported Dara Shikoh, and died fighting Aurangzeb in the Battle of Samugarh.
+He also had a brother named Shaikh Ghiyasuddin.

 Death

 After 5 years of ruling, Islam Khan died at Bhawal in 1613.
 He was buried in Fatehpur Sikri and laid by the side of his grandfather Shaikh Salim Chishti.

 Shaikh Alauddin Chisti's tomb in Ajmer, known as the Dargah Sharif, has become a major pilgrimage site for people of all faiths.